g-patin/microfading/docs/create-databases.md

+In this section, you will learn how to create the databases files.

 Creating databases is an operation that only needs to be performed one time using the `create_DB()` function (see below).
 Inside a desired folder on your local computer, it will create a few empty files (csv and txt) in which information about microfading projects and objects can be recorded.

 ```python